Frigyes06/qr-code-generator/README.md

 ### Imports:
 - **QRCode**: The `qrcode` library is used to generate the QR code.
 It provides various options for customization such as error correction level and version.
-- **manual.html**: A static HTML file that serves as the user manual for the worker.
+- **manual.html**: A static HTML file that allows for the user to input data in a HTML form

 ### Fetch Event Handler:
 The `fetch` event handler processes both `GET` and `POST` requests: